 South Vietnam’s terrain, heavy vegetation, and swarming insects diminished a foot soldier’s strength and cognitive functions, which increased his reaction time and made him more vulnerable to ambush.

 The geographical layout of South Vietnam’s rural hamlets made it difficult, and sometimes impossible, to concentrate U.S. forces.
-The average South Vietnamese hamlet contained a cluster of huts, tightly-woven hedgerows, coconut and banana groves, fences, pig pens, and vegetable gardens – all of which broke-up U.S. infantry formations and made them susceptible to Vietcong attack.
+Most South Vietnamese hamlets contained a cluster of huts, tightly-woven hedgerows, coconut and banana groves, fences, pig pens, and vegetable gardens – all of which broke-up U.S. infantry formations and made them susceptible to Vietcong attack.
 Philip Caputo recounted a foot patrol that took his unit into the hamlet of Ha Na, located along the Vu Gia River southwest of Danang.
 “Charley Company was ordered to search Ha Na…It proved a hellish task because the village was crisscrossed by thorny hedgerows as cruel and unyielding as barbed wire fences…The result was the division of the company into small groups of confused men….”
 S.L.A.
 Marshall saw the same thing while with U.S. troops in the village of Tuy An, Binh Dinh Province, “…the hedgerows and houses, and the piecemeal manner of the deployment, were quite disunifying [sic] and practically defied reorganization at the scene.
 He [the commander] might have reformed on the haystacked field, but so doing would have offered too broad a target to the enemy mortars.”

 The vegetation mosaic had the same effect on U.S. troops as terrain.
-Across rural South Vietnam grew a plant G.I.’s referred to as the “wait-a-minute” vine because it latched on to a soldier’s cotton fatigues, held him in place, and forced him to stop and untether himself.
+Across rural South Vietnam grew a plant GIs referred to as the “wait-a-minute” vine because it latched on to a soldier’s cotton fatigues, held him in place, and forced him to stop and untether himself.
 Reporter Joseph L. Galloway encountered this shrub.
 “We got into a patch of brush and wait-a-minute vines so thick and thorny that every step had to be carved out with machetes.
 We covered maybe three hundred yards in four hours, forded a fast-running chest-deep mountain stream just as darkness fell, then huddled in our ponchos, wet and freezing, all night long.”

-Elephant grass, which can easily grow to 10 feet in height in the plateau country between Ban Me Thuot and Kontum, presented a number of problems for U.S. troops.
+Elephant grass, which can easily grow up to 10 feet in height in the plateau country between Ban Me Thuot and Kontum, presented a number of problems for U.S. troops.
 At landing zones, tall elephant grass made it difficult for helicopter pilots to see the ground below them.
 Unsure of how far to descend, pilots either hovered too high off the ground for a safe, injury-free troop insertion or they ended up making a “hard landing” that damaged their machines.

-Rather than offer shade from the sun and a respite from the sun, elephant grass held the afternoon heat, making a foot patrol through it a hellish, unforgettable ordeal.
+Rather than offer a respite from the sun, elephant grass held the afternoon heat, making a foot patrol through it a hellish, unforgettable ordeal.
 A walk through elephant grass, at midday, in the dry season, ranked as one of the least enjoyable of many un-enjoyable experiences in Vietnam.
 Trooper John Ketwig described what it felt like to walk through a patch of high grass, “I soon discovered that the elephant grass hid a tangle of twisted vines, thorns, and razor-sharp leaves.
 You couldn’t see your feet.
 You couldn’t tell what you were stepping on, if it was solid or not.
 The wall of vegetation hid everything.
 We inched forward.”
 The grass’s sharp edges also cut the faces, necks, and exposed arms of infantrymen.
-A trooper with an open wound, however small, had a high chance of developing an infection in Vietnam’s wet, fetid environment.
+A trooper with an open wound, however small, had a good chance of developing an infection in Vietnam’s wet, fetid environment.

 In the deepest jungle, visibility dropped to a few feet, even during daylight hours.
 In those moments, and in those hidden places, American soldiers walked blindly through a perilous land.
-G.I.
-Jerry Johnson remembered the time his unit stumbled upon a Communist base camp, “…We had walked through triple-canopy jungle right into an enemy bunker complex.
+Trooper Jerry Johnson remembered the time his unit stumbled upon a Communist base camp, “…We had walked through triple-canopy jungle right into an enemy bunker complex.
 It was so thick you could walk right up on a bunker and not see it.”

 On moonless nights, an absolute darkness descended upon the jungle.
 All shape, shadow, and hint of light disappeared beneath a black veil.
 Only the unnerving, primordial sounds of the forest let a man know he hadn’t sunk into an abyss.
 S.L.A.
 Marshall recalled a night in the jungle.
 “At the position on top of the mountain fog settled in several hours before midnight.
 Combined with the steady drizzle, it cut visibility to a few feet, though that made little difference.
 The tangled growth all about them was so dense that each man could feel of the company presence only the two or three soldiers lying closest to him.”

-Dawn did not always improve visibility; as one G.I. noted, “At three-thirty in the morning the top of the jungle is just becoming visible.
+Dawn did not always improve visibility; as one GI noted, “At three-thirty in the morning the top of the jungle is just becoming visible.
 The skies are lightening, but the ground mists, heavy and sullen, snuff out what little light there is, making it almost impossible to see even a few meters.”
 In the murky, timbered reaches of the Central Highlands, the Vietcong sprung attacks on American troops from only a few feet away.

 The jungle negated U.S. firepower too.
 The tallest jungle trees grew to a height of 200 feet or more.
 These giants loomed over the forest floor, their branches and leaves casting long shadows across the ground.
 Big trees, including hopea odorata and tetrameles nudiflora, provided a natural umbrella to the Vietcong under their protective cover.
 Time and again, U.S. iron bombs, artillery shells, rockets, cluster bombs, and mortar rounds detonated in the jungle’s upper canopy.
 Branches and tree trunks at lower levels absorbed flying shrapnel and deflected the concussive force of the blasts.
 S.L.A.
 Marshall became highly critical of the use of artillery in thick jungle, he wrote, “A 105-mm. howitzer, firing at a jungle mass, is somewhat deadlier than a pea-shooter, though not much.”